eriqande/wiwa-popgen/README.md

 Data base map), `wibreed_rast.nc` (a rasterized version of the breeding range of Wilson's warbler) and `wiwinter_rast.nc` (a rasterized version of the wintering range).
 The latter two files were generated from data provided by BirdLifeInternational.
 These files were saved in `netcdf` format, so the netcdf libraries need to be installed on your system for these to work.
-As I am re-doing all these analyses in Mavericks to check reproducibility, I find that it looks like, at this point, `netcdf` has to be installed and then the appropriate R libraries built from source.
+As I am re-doing all these analyses in on a Mac running Mavericks to check reproducibility, I find that it looks like, at this point, `netcdf` has to be installed and then the appropriate R libraries built from source.
 On our mac running Mavericks, I did this:
 ```